Child support worker arrested for allegedly taking bribes - NewsBreak

 MILWAUKEE (AP) — Investigators are probing whether a Milwaukee County child support worker cleared dozens of liens for unpaid support in exchange for bribes.

-The Milwaukee Journal Sentinel reports the worker was arrested in September at the county courthouse.
-An investigation is ongoing and prosecutors say they don't expect to file charges until sometime next year.
+The Milwaukee Journal Sentinel reported Monday that the worker was arrested in September at the county courthouse.
+An investigation is ongoing and prosecutors say they don’t expect to file charges until sometime next year.

-According to court documents, the worker's duties included negotiating lien payments with parents who owed support and to release liens when payments were made.